abui011/rshell/README.md

 We couldn't figure out a way to output specific codes.
 I think we needed something other than perror/

-We made it so that # would work if it's inside quotation marks, because of this, it works for this example exampls : echo "sentence" #this still outputs
+We made it so that # would work if it's inside quotation marks, because of this, it works for this example example : echo "sentence" #this still outputs